-In addition, class environmental assessments are required for a variety of projects in Ontario, including minor transmission facilities, municipal infrastructure projects, provincial parks and conservation reserves, government property, remedial flood and erosion control projects, resource stewardship and facility development projects, waterpower projects, provincial transportation facilities and municipal expressways, and activities of the Ministry of Northern Development and Mines under the Mining Act.
-Once a Notice of Completion has been issued for a project as per section 16, a request can be made to ask the Minister to require a comprehensive environmental assessment.
-This request will be considered under the grounds listed in section 16(5) of the EAA, including the purpose of the Act, factors suggesting that the proposed undertaking differs from other undertakings in the same class, the significance of the aforementioned factors and differences, a mediator's report (if any), and any other matter the Minister considers appropriate.
+In Ontario, class environmental assessments are required for a variety of projects, including minor transmission facilities, municipal infrastructure projects, provincial parks and conservation reserves, government property, remedial flood and erosion control projects, resource stewardship and facility development projects, waterpower projects, provincial transportation facilities and municipal expressways, and activities under the Mining Act conducted by the Ministry of Northern Development and Mines.
+Once a Notice of Completion has been issued for a project under section 16, a request may be made for the Minister to require a comprehensive environmental assessment, but only on the grounds that the order may prevent, mitigate or remedy adverse impacts on the existing Aboriginal and treaty rights of the Aboriginal peoples of Canada, as recognized and affirmed by section 35 of the Constitution Act, 1982.